LennoxSears/morphProtocol/android/plugin/VERIFY_UPDATE.md

 </manifest>
 ```

+**Important**:
+- `SCHEDULE_EXACT_ALARM` is required for the heartbeat mechanism
+- Without it, you'll see: "Caller needs to hold android.permission.SCHEDULE_EXACT_ALARM"
-**Note**: Capacitor should auto-merge permissions from the plugin's manifest, but on Android 15/16 it's safer to explicitly declare them in your app's manifest.
+- Capacitor should auto-merge these from the plugin, but explicitly declaring them is safer

 ## Step 3: Check Installation